nens/threedi-docs/source/a_releasenotes.rst

 - initial water level (saved state, 2D, 1D)
 - laterals (1D, 2D)

-This seperation we will make more distinct in the next release.
-Keep this in mind when using the API v3.
-To use initial water level for example, a specific call is required indicating to 3Di whether the scenario run should include initial water level from the spatialite, or a different when that is given with the API.
+This seperation we will make more distinct in the next releases, keep this in mind when using the API v3.
+To use initial water level for example, a specific call is required indicating to 3Di whether the scenario run should include initial water level from the spatialite, or a different one when using initial waterlevels directly using the API.

 In the table the current status of implementation of these scenario information: